SnowflakePowered/librashader/README.md

   * Allocations within the runtime are done through [gpu-allocator](https://github.com/Traverse-Research/gpu-allocator) rather than handled manually.
 * Direct3D 11
   * Framebuffer copies are done via `ID3D11DeviceContext::CopySubresourceRegion` rather than a CPU conversion + copy.
+  * Shader Model 4.0 to 5.1 do not support `sample` calls in a non-uniform loop.
+These are lowered to `sampleLod` before being passed to the DirectX Shader Compiler.
+These shaders would usually fail to compile in RetroArch.
 * Direct3D 12
   * The Direct3D 12 runtime uses [render passes](https://learn.microsoft.com/en-us/windows/win32/direct3d12/direct3d-12-render-passes).
 This feature has been available since Windows 10 version 1809,
     which was released in late 2018.